airbytehq/airbyte/airbyte-cdk/python/docs/tutorials/cdk-tutorial-python-http/README.md

-# Creating a HTTP Source with the Airbyte Python CDK
+# Creating an HTTP API Source with the Airbyte Python CDK